Polar Bears Aren't Meant to Live in Shopping Malls!

 People across the planet have spoken: the Grandview Mall Aquarium is a disgraceful way in which to treat animals.
 The people have spoken, yes, but the shopping center in which this aquarium tragically resides refuses to listen.
 In fact, they refuse to acknowledge the inhumanity at all.

 Whales aren't meant to swim in circles.
 Wolves and foxes aren't meant to pace back and forth within a pen.
 Polar bears aren't meant to claw at walls.

 These animals deserve better.
 While they cannot be released into the wild, they deserve to live within something as near to their natural habitat as possible.
-The Grandview Mall Aquarium is not it.
+The Grandview Mall Aquarium does not provide this habitat.

 Governor, because the shopping center refuses to cooperate, it's now up to you to force this change.
 I demand that the Grandview Mall Aquarium be closed immediately, and its animals be released to proper sanctuaries, so that they can recover from their mistreatment and live their lives in peace.